My Plantiful Cooking

 Is Japanese curry spicy?

-Japanese curries are pretty mild when compared to Indian and Thai curries, making them great for those who have a lower heat tolerance.
+Japanese curries are mild compared to Indian and Thai curries, making them great for those with a lower heat tolerance.
 Even those that are labeled hot are not very spicy.

 If you prefer your curry hot, add a pinch of cayenne pepper or chili powder to bump up the heat!